Kuflink – Pros & Cons

 - Early Exit Fee – there is a small fee to sell loans early & retrieve capital on the secondary market.

 Kuflink is a medium size Peer to Peer lender.
 Providing property secured bridging and development loans to businesses around the UK, they have a unique offering.

-Kuflink are growing fast.
+They are growing fast, becoming profitable for the first time in 2021.
 With great customer service and a growing loan book, they have a unique offering.
-Kuflink also offer a secured ISA for possible tax free investing.
+The Kuflink ISA also offers a secured loans for possible tax free investing.

 No lender has lost capital.

 |Loan Security:||Yes.
 Property with good LTV's.
 Typically below 75%|

 |Payments Received:||Interest payment received annually on Auto-Invest loans, monthly on Select-Invest loans.|